 The important thing to remember is that whatever the age cut off a lender has – they are still required to ensure a mortgage is ‘affordable’, taking into account any potential drop in income from retiring or reducing hours.
 When applying for a mortgage if you’re over 50, you’ll still be subject to the same mortgage affordability assessments as at any other age.
 You’ll usually be able to borrow up to four and a half times your income if you’re over 50.
 If you’re buying with someone else, their income will be included, so if, for example, each of you has an income of £20,000, you’d potentially be able to borrow up to £180,000 (4.5 x £40,000).

-Mortgage affordability rules changed this summer.
+Mortgage affordability rules changed last summer.
 Find out more about this in our guide Mortgage affordability rules scrapped: what does it mean for you?

 To see how much you might be able to borrow, have a look at our mortgage affordability calculator.

 Can I get a mortgage after I retire?